-297 ibid 1674 (going on to find, however, that the impugned conduct and the parties did not have a sufficient nexus with the US under this test).
+297 ibid (going on to find, however, that the impugned conduct and the parties did not have a sufficient nexus with the US under this test).

-298 Compare Kiobel v Royal Dutch Petroleum Co 133 S.Ct.
+298 Compare Kiobel v.
+Royal Dutch Petroleum Co 133 S.Ct.
 1659 (2013), 1675 (writing that in the Filartiga decision, '[j]urisdiction was deemed proper because the defendant's alleged conduct violated a well-established international law norm, and the suit vindicated our Nation's interest in not providing a safe harbor, free of damages claims, for those defendants who commit such conduct').

-299 Republic of South Africa Constitutional Court, National Commissioner of The South African Police Service v Southern African Human Rights Litigation Centre and Another (CCT 02/14) [2014] ZACC 30; 2015 (1) SA 315 (CC); 2015 (1) SACR 255 (CC) (30 October 2014) para.
+299 Republic of South Africa Constitutional Court, National Commissioner of The South African Police Service v.
+Southern African Human Rights Litigation Centre and Another (CCT 02/14) [2014] ZACC 30; 2015 (1) SA 315 (CC); 2015 (1) SACR 255 (CC) (30 October 2014) para.
 78.

-are considered as having a nexus with every state, and every community interest is considered as a national interest.
+considered as a national interest.
 The South African decision is a fine example of how unconnected states, in spite of realist considerations militating against jurisdictional cosmopolitanism, have assumed their responsibility, especially by exercising universal jurisdiction over gross human rights violations.
 In the South African case, the Constitutional Court, after confirming the cosmopolitan connection of the case with South Africa, eventually rejected the practical problems cited by the police, held that there was a reasonable possibility that the police would gather evidence that may satisfy the elements of the crime of torture, 300 and subsequently ordered the police to investigate the complaint.
-In so doing, it confirmed that practical difficulties should not be used as an excuse for a failure to act in the global interest.
-As Kohl has observed, bystander states may act in such a cosmopolitan fashion 'perhaps simply because it is the right thing to do'.
+301 In so doing, it confirmed that practical difficulties should not be used as an excuse for a failure to act in the global interest.
+302 As Kohl has observed, bystander states may act in such a cosmopolitan fashion 'perhaps simply because it is the right thing to do'.
 303